Rick Reynolds, LCSW

 Grieving the Loss of the Affair Partner

-The lack of shared vision isn't just the unfaithful spouse's problem.
+The lack of shared vision isn't just the wayward spouse's problem.

 This isn't to say that couples have to always feel passionate about their future together, but in the absence of passion, at the very least, they need to be committed to doing the next right thing.
 At the same time, they need to, once again, begin dreaming together and be willing to imagine a life together that both would enjoy.
 Recovery is hard, messy work!

-For the unfaithful spouse, moving forward is more than just terminating their affair.
+For the wayward spouse, moving forward is more than just terminating their affair.

-Moving forward is recreating a future vision with their mate.
-Similarly, recovery for the hurt spouse isn't just grieving and forgiving.
-Moving forward requires the courage to once again dream with their mate about what they want, and together, create shared vision for their life.
+Moving forward will involve recreating a future vision with your mate.
+It isn't just about grieving and forgiving; it’s about having the courage to once again dream with your mate about what you want, and together, creating a new shared vision.

 There is one caveat here: The couple must address the initial trauma of the betrayal before they can begin healing the relationship itself.
-Nearly everyone needs to seek out qualified, expert help in order to talk rationally with one another about the damage and trauma.
-Casting a new vision for the future is extremely helpful in giving the couple something that is worth working toward.
+Nearly everyone needs to seek out qualified, expert help in order to talk rationally with one another about the damage and trauma that has occurred.
+The feeling of working toward a new vision, a new life, can be very powerful.

 Finding New Momentum